Cluj-Napoca Metro: Background

 In late 2018 studies began for a proposed Cluj-Napoca Metro, with mayor Emil Boc confirming "I hope we'll be able to launch the call for the tenders of the pre-feasibility study in the first 10 days of November.
 Investments higher than EUR 75 million need pre-feasibility and feasibility studies, according to the law".
 Boc signed contracts in April 2020 for the feasibility study of the metro along with a suburban rail network.
 As of December 2021, the costs of the investment are estimated at over 2 billion euros, with an estimated project implementation time of about 10 years.

 In December 2022, the Ministry of Transport and Infrastructure signed the financing contract for the construction of the Cluj-Napoca Metro with a value of 13.69 billion lei.
 In February 2023, the design and execution works of the Line I of the Cluj metro were awarded to the association Gülermak – Alstom Transport – Arcada Company.
+The construction contract was signed on 25 May 2023.